Anatoly Serdyukov: Career

-Minister of Taxes (2004-2007)
+Minister of Taxes (2004–2007)

-From 2004 to 2007, he led the tax ministry (in July 2004 reorganized into the Federal Tax Service of Russia).
+From 2004 to 2007, he led the Tax Ministry (in July 2004 reorganized into the Federal Tax Service of Russia).
 During this period, the key officials of the service were replaced mainly by Serdyukov's colleagues from Saint Petersburg.
 He also often resorted to personnel rotation and appointment of former federal tax officials to the regional tax service departments in the federal subjects of Russia.
 During his tenure, court decisions in favour of the federal tax service became much more common.
-While the service was formally subordinate to the finance ministry under Alexey Kudrin, in fact Serdyukov very much leaned towards Presidential aide Viktor Ivanov.
+While the service was formally subordinate to the Finance Ministry under Alexey Kudrin, in fact Serdyukov very much leaned towards Presidential aide Viktor Ivanov.

-Minister of Defense (2007-2012)
+Minister of Defense (2007–2012)

-On 15 February 2007, President Vladimir Putin appointed Serdyukov as Minister of Defence (Russia), with the main task of fighting corruption and inefficiency in the Russian armed forces.
-This started the conflict, that would last through Serdyukov time as Defense Minister with the General Staff of the Armed Forces of the Russian Federation since General Staff considered appointment of a civilian, with no remarkable military background and former furniture dealer as an insult.
-To sharpen the conflict, Head of General Staff at the time Yuri Baluyevsky demanded that the new defence minister would have to spend 1 month in General Staff at "preparation training" to have an idea of the "job in hand".
+On 15 February 2007, President Vladimir Putin appointed Serdyukov as Minister of Defence, with the main task of fighting corruption and inefficiency in the Russian Armed Forces.
+This started a conflict that would last through Serdyukov's time as Defense Minister with the General Staff of the Armed Forces of the Russian Federation, as the General Staff considered the appointment of a civilian, primarily a former furniture dealer and with no remarkable military background, as an insult.
+To heighten the conflict, the Chief of the General Staff at the time, Yuri Baluyevsky, demanded that the new Defence Minister would have to spend 1 month in the General Staff as "preparatory training" to have an idea of the "job at hand".
 On 14 September 2007, Serdyukov offered his resignation to the president over family relations with Viktor Zubkov, but this resignation was not accepted.
-However before Putin responded, Baluyevsky did publicly support the resignation of Serdyukov and stated sarcastically that "the next defence minister could be a woman".
-After Putin rejected resignation of Serdyukov, Serdyukov retaliated by organising an audit and inspection how the senior members of General Staff did manage with the mandatory physical requirements test for armed forces members.
-Most of them failed and hence created a storm in a Russian media.
+However, before Putin responded, Baluyevsky did publicly support the resignation of Serdyukov and stated sarcastically that "the next Defence Minister could be a woman".
+After Putin rejected the resignation of Serdyukov, Serdyukov retaliated by organising an audit and inspection how the senior members of General Staff managed with the mandatory physical requirements test for Armed Forces members.
+Most of them failed and hence created a storm in the Russian media.